lisethav/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## ✨ **Tasks**
 - ### 0.
 Print list
-Function that prints all the elements of a listint_t list **Prototype:** ```size_t print_listint(const listint_t *h);```
+Function that prints all the elements of a listint_t list <br>
+**Prototype:** ```size_t print_listint(const listint_t *h);```
 - ### 1.
 List length
 Function that returns the number of elements in a linked listint_t list.